LiamTyler/Space_Attack/README.md

 Below is a record if issues to fix and features to implement, mostly so I don't forget and can track progress.

+### Issues:

+#### Past Issues:
+    - (2/7/17) Key.repeat was not working on the libsdl2-dev install of sdl2.0.5.
+Fixed with latest hg install though

-### Current issues:
+#### Current issues:
-    - VSYNC currently not working.
+    - (2/5/17) VSYNC currently not working.
 Lots of choppiness.
-(2/5/17).
 See frame independent movement.
-    - Key.repeat flag just not working with at least sdl 2.0.5 (2/5/17)
-        - turns out that keyup is getting triggered every other frame... no clue why yet

 ### Features: